MGM Rewards Mastercard: Poor Earnings, Clunky Platform, Inefficient Redemptions

 MGM Rewards Mastercard review

-Points deposited as Slot Play
+Points deposited as slot dollars

 MGM Rewards Mastercard slot dollars